missing-q/emblem20/README.md

 `!staff @{selected|token_id} @{target|token_id}`

 For convenience' sake, check the box that says "Show as token action".
 Make sure to select the token you're using before taking any actions.

-Remember that the macros will *not work* on a token if it's not linked to a character in the Journal.
+**Important: The macros and their linked scripts will *not work properly* on a token if it's not linked to a character in the Journal.**
 Have fun!